 Pay back a portion of your debt within 5 years and keep certain assets

-UNDERSTANDING CONSUMER PROPOSALS
+UNDERSTANDING CONSUMER PROPOSALS IN CANADA

 If you’re struggling with debt but the thought of filing for bankruptcy or losing certain assets is too distressing, a consumer proposal might just be the life-changing debt solution you’re looking for.
 To determine if a consumer proposal is the right choice for you, it’s important to meet with a Licensed Insolvency Trustee to discuss your financial circumstances.
 In the meantime, you can learn more about what the consumer proposal process entails below.